 Associate Dean (Student Affairs & Curriculum), Faculty of Humanities

 PhD, MA, MusBac (Toronto), ATCL (Trinity College, London)

 Office (Faculty of Humanities): MacKenzie Chown - A305

 Office (Music): Marilyn I. Walker School of Fine and Performing Arts - MW 230

 Telephone: 905-688-5550 ext.
 4306

-Brian E. Power is an early music scholar, violinist, and choral singer, with a keen interest in music notation software.
+Brian E. Power is an early music scholar, choral singer, and violinist, with a keen interest in music notation software.
 His research and publications concern manuscript transmission and performance-practice issues associated with late medieval and early Renaissance church music.
 He is the co-editor of the book: The Sounds and Sights of Performance in Early Music (Ashgate, 2009), and is currently preparing a scholarly edition of the introits of Trent Codex 93, a manuscript source of liturgical polyphony dating from the mid fifteenth century (for A-R Editions).
-He is a member of the editorial board of Intersections: Canadian Journal of Music/Revue Canadienne de Musique, and is Chair of the Standing Committee of Institutional Members of the Canadian University Music Society/Société de musique des universités canadiennes.
+He is a member of the editorial board of Intersections: Canadian Journal of Music/Revue Canadienne de Musique, and is imediate past Chair of the Standing Committee of Institutional Members of the Canadian University Music Society/Société de musique des universités canadiennes.

 For further information, see Dr. Power's Humanities Research Institute profile.